lkalvoda/DHH23_Early-Modern_classification-eval/README.md

 *Figure 2 Image annotated as incorrectly classified by CLIP3 as either Zoology or Mechanics/Tools*

+It must be stressed that often, it is simply not possible for a human annotator to classify an image into one category, either, in which case any CLIP3 classification that is not in clear contradiction with the annotator's observation is noted as correct.

 for high-c, use eval table to have a look at sample of 270 distributed ?evenly? across that population => in both cases, log 'correct' as 1; 'incorrect' as 0; if 'incorrect' is more than X% from that sample,there is evidence supporting H4, resp.
 H5